Jhonny Quiñónez

-Jhonny Raúl Quiñónez Ruiz (born 11 June 1998) is an Ecuadorian footballer who plays as a midfielder for Aucas.
+Jhonny Raúl Quiñónez Ruiz (born 11 June 1998) is an Ecuadorian footballer who plays as a midfielder for Barcelona SC, on loan from Independiente.

 Club career

 On 30 August 2019, Quiñónez signed with Willem II from Ecuador.
 On 15 September 2019, Quiñónez made his professional debut with Willem II in a 4–1 Eredivisie loss to Heracles.

 International career

 He made his debut for the Ecuador national football team on 13 October 2019 in a friendly against Argentina.